Improving Information from Manipulable Data: Model

 \subsection{Discussion}

+Let us review some of the applications mentioned earlier using the lens of our model.

+In one application, the designer is an internet search platform and the agent is the administrator of a website.
+The site's true quality---its relevance or value to people searching for certain keywords---is represented by $\eta$.
+The action or data $x$ is a statistic based on the text and metadata that the platform scrapes off the site.
+This data can be manipulated through search engine optimization (SEO), with $\gamma$ representing the administrator's skill at or interest in SEO, or alternatively, the resources the administrator has available.
+The allocation $y$ is the ultimate search ranking, and the platform seeks to rank better-quality sites higher.

+Similarly, the designer may be a sales platform and the agent is a third party seller.
+There, $\eta$ could be the average rating by genuine users of the product (which proxies for product quality), while the statistic $x$ is the observed rating, which can be manipulated by greedy or unscrupulous sellers (those with high $\gamma$) who pay for fake reviews.
+Here, negative correlation between $\eta$ and $\gamma$ is plausible: less scrupulous sellers may also tend to cut corners on product quality.

+A different application is towards testing, in which a college (the designer) evaluates a student (the agent) based on her test score $x$.
+The allocation $y$ could represent either the priority ranking for admission or the amount of a merit scholarship; in either case, the student values higher $y$.
+The student's type $\eta$ is her intrinsic aptitude or general high school preparation, while the type $\gamma$ is her skill in or support available for ``studying to the test''.
+Here, we might expect $\eta$ and $\gamma$ to be positively correlated: both high school preparation and test-taking resources are aided by better socioeconomic status.

+Finally, a firm (the designer) may be allocating a task of importance $y$ to an employee (the agent).
+The firm seeks to allocate more important tasks to those with more talent, with the employee's talent given by $\eta$.
+Recall the ``marginal product of effort'' interpretation of $\gamma$ from \autoref{sec:linassms}: our model can be interpreted as one in which the firm observes the output $x$ of a previous project, with $x= \eta + e \sqrt{\gamma}$ after the employee puts in effort $e$ at cost $e^2/(2m)$.\footnote{Here we abstract away from any direct concerns the firm has for output $x$ or effort $e$. \autoref{sec:addnobjectives} comments on how incorporating those concerns would affect our results.}

-Given the asymmetry between the characteristics $\eta$ and $\gamma$ in the agent's strategy \eqref{eq:linresponse}, it is crucial for our results that the designer seeks to match $\eta$ rather than $\gamma$.
-The reason is that when the designer's policy puts more weight on the data---when $\beta$ increases---the agent's action $x$ becomes less informative about $\eta$ but more informative about $\gamma$; \autoref{rem:lessinfo} below makes this point precise.
+At this point we should highlight that our results in \autoref{sec:analysis} depend on the assumption that the designer seeks to match the type dimension $\eta$ rather than $\gamma$.
+These variables enter asymmetrically into the agent's behavior in \autoref{eq:linresponse}.
+As highlighted in \cite{FK19}, information about $\eta$ and $\gamma$ can move in opposite directions when the agent is more strongly incentivized to manipulate her action.
+In the present context, when the designer's policy puts more weight on the data---when $\beta$ increases---the agent's action $x$ becomes less informative about $\eta$; see a formalization in \autoref{rem:lessinfo} below.
+But the action may simultaneously become more informative about $\gamma$.

-It is, on the other hand, straightforward to generalize our analysis to an allocation matching some other characteristic of the agent, $\tau$, that is correlated with $\eta$.
-The assumption we would require is that $\E[\tau|\eta,\gamma]$ is independent of $\gamma$ and linear in $\eta$.
-The welfare loss $\E[(Y(x)-\tau)^2]$ could then be decomposed as $\E[(Y(x)-\E[\tau|\eta])^2]+\E[(\E[\tau|\eta]-\tau)^2]$.
-As the second term here---the information loss from predicting $\tau$ using $\eta$---is independent of the allocation rule $Y(x)$, it would not affect the designer's choice.
-The designer would then effectively be trying to match the allocation to a linear function of $\eta$.